 Science backs this up.
-Research into why we buy luxury has identified personality factors, such as being extraverted1, but also an association with “feeling like a winner”2.
+Research into why we buy luxury has identified personality factors, such as being extraverted, but also an association with “feeling like a winner”.

-It’s makes sense that something of actual worth will provide a boost in feelings of self-worth in yourself.
-They’re a tangible representation of it – a touchstone to look to.
+It makes sense that something of actual worth will provide a boost in feelings of self-worth in yourself.
+Theyre a tangible representation of it a touchstone to look to.
 Note that self-worth is different than self-esteem.
 It is possible to feel “high self-esteem,” or in other words, to think you’re good at something, yet still not feel convinced that you are loveable and worthy.
 Self-esteem doesn’t last or “work” without self-worth.
-Unsurprisingly, studies have also shown that individuals buy into luxury to compensate for the experience of low financial status1, consistent with the idea that those who didn’t grow up with tangible reminders of worth, seek it more.
+Unsurprisingly, studies have also shown that individuals buy into luxury to compensate for the experience of low financial status, consistent with the idea that those who didnt grow up with tangible reminders of worth, seek it more.

 But what about self-development and spirituality?
 In a world where we’re taught that self-worth can only come from within and that consumerism and capitalism are generally thought to be “bad”, are we able to accept and grow awareness around bona fide retail therapy?
 Is there a way to acknowledge that maybe yes there is a genuine need for luxury and beauty in our lives to propel our potential?